Getting tanned? Use these 3 tricks to make your skin radiant again

 FACE PACKS FROM FRESH FRUITS

 One can make instant face packs by using fresh seasonal fruits.
 This one is about using pineapples.
 The first step is to take a few pineapple slices and crush them.
 Add aloe vera gel, followed by lemon juice, to the crushed pineapples.
 You can either use bottled aloe vera gel or freshly extracted from your garden – it does not matter much.
-You would feel your skin very soft to touch and supple after washing this off.
+You would feel your Skin Radiant very soft to touch and supple after washing this off.

 Another pack made from seasonal fruits of crushed strawberries with yogurt.
 Apply that pack cold on your face and leave for about 20 minutes.
 You can use it daily and the difference should be seen within two to three weeks.